Arizona food handler license and insurance requirements

 Food handler courses are available online or through live classroom instruction.
 Certificates from food handler training programs accredited by the American National Standards Institute (ANSI) are accepted in many counties where employees must have a food handler card.
 Arizona workers in some counties may have to complete a program administered by the local government.

-County-specific food handler card requirements in Arizona
+Food handlers card requirements in Arizona by county

 Some examples of counties with Arizona food handler card requirements include: